 Several scientific studies have found that hallucinogenic substances trigger experiences with a high semantic similarity to dreams.
 That would explain why dimenhydrinate works as well for lucid dreams as reported.

-It may also explain to a certain degree why the wake induced lucid dreaming method works as well.
+It may also explain to a certain degree why the wake initiated lucid dreaming method works as well.

 If you are going to use dimenhydrinate for lucid dreaming, just remember to stay on the safe side dosage-wise.
 This approach is walking a really fine line between heaven and hell…